- Follow the steps described in this guide to successfully update the node.js version on Windows.

 Sudo n latest

-Once installed, check the currently installed version with Node -v command.
+10. Once installed, check the currently installed version with this command:

-While installing these updates may not be critical soon after the release, at times some feature can only be used after updating to newer releases.
+While installing these updates may not be critical soon after the release, at times some features can only be used after updating to newer releases.

 By following the steps in the article, you can update Node.js on Windows with ease.
 Do let us know if you prefer to update via the installer or use the command prompt in the comments.